agathis-project/salix-arctica/README.md

 mosi ---> SPI*.D1
 ```

-- the root can boot from SPI device on first branch connected to SPIA.
+- the root is capable to boot from SPI device on first branch connected to SPIA.

 ```
 SPI signal allocation table